shinystarlight00/Workflow-jointjs/README.md

-workflow project using jointjs
+Workflow project using jointjs

-you can make diagram or workflow with
+You can make diagram or workflow with this

+run

+npm start

+to start!